bcralph/work/docs/docker/bbb/index.md

       ...

       ```
    - Wait for makeing image done...
-(It depends on your computing power...)
+(It depends on your computing power, and the download speed. )
    - Image will locate as below.